SemBioProcess/SemGen/README.md

 Select the model you want to visualize by clicking the model node (selected node will have a yellow ring around it).
 Then click one of the visualizations from the **Project Actions** menu on the lefthand side.

+NOTE: Occassionally, the layout algorithm may push a model's nodes drastically outside the viewing range.
+Re-clicking one of the visualization buttons in the **Project Actions** menu usual repositions the nodes inside the viewing range.
+See [issue #214](https://github.com/SemBioProcess/SemGen/issues/214)

 #### Submodels

 The submodel visualization shows the hierarchical and/or compartmental organization of the model: